robotpy/robotpy-docs/install/rev.rst

 Setup (tests/simulator)
 -----------------------

-.. note:: REV SPARK MAX support is only available for 64-bit operating systems.

 If you intend to use robotpy-rev in your *robot tests* or via the *pyfrc simulator*, you must install this package locally.
 It is recommended to install using the robotpy meta package: